Obedine-Flore/Capstone-Project/README.md

 Nginx will be used as a reverse proxy to manage API requests.

 ### Frontend Deployment
-The React application will be deployed using Netlify.
+The React application will be deployed using Vercel.

 Proper configuration will ensure that the frontend communicates seamlessly with the deployed backend via the correct API endpoints.